๐Ÿ’ฐInteractive Checklist

 Cost Transparency

-Understand where every IT dollar goes before attempting to optimise.
+Understand where every IT dollar goes before attempting to optimize.

 0/5

-A complete IT cost inventory exists, covering infrastructure, software, labour, services, and telecom โ€” including shadow IT estimates.โ˜… Critical
+A complete IT cost inventory exists, covering infrastructure, software, labor, services, and telecom โ€” including shadow IT estimates.โ˜… Critical

 1.1

-IT costs are categorised as run-the-business, grow-the-business, and transform-the-business with percentage splits.
+IT costs are categorized as run-the-business, grow-the-business, and transform-the-business with percentage splits.

 1.2